Microplastics: China

-China banned in 2018 the import of recyclables from other countries, forcing those other countries to re-examine their recycling schemes.
+In 2018, China banned the import of recyclables from other countries, forcing those other countries to re-examine their recycling schemes.
 The Yangtze River in China contributes 55% of all plastic waste going to the seas.
 Including microplastics, the Yangtze bears an average of 500,000 pieces of plastic per square kilometer.
 Scientific American reported that China dumps 30% of all plastics in the ocean.